ukncsc/zero-trust-architecture/05-Authenticate-everywhere.md

-# 5. Authenticate everywhere
+# 5. Authenticate and Authorise everywhere

 In a zero trust architecture, we assume the network is hostile and authenticate *all* connections that access data or services.

 Services may be available directly over the Internet, so authentication of user requests requires a stronger mechanism than a simple username and password combination.

-Authentication and authorisation should include multiple signals, such as device health, device location and user identity, to build session risk detection.
+Authentication and authorisation decision should consider multiple signals, such as device health, device location and user identity and status, and evaluate risk associated with the access requests.

 **Multi-factor**